SambitAcharya/Mini-Projects/README.md

 3) GUI with Tkinter

 Have started making a Tkinter application in Python.
 Nothing particular in mind as of now.
 This space will be updated as I progress.

+4) Random Password Generator

+An application to generate strong passwords with a minimum length of three and containing a mixture of numbers, uppercase letters and lowercase letters.
+The number of passwords generated and length of each password is to be decided by the user.

 ## PHP